- ICH GCP

 Erector Spinae Block Versus Caudal Block for Perioperative Analgesia in Pediatric Cancer Patients

-January 17, 2024 updated by: Walaa Youssef Elsabeeny, National Cancer Institute, Egypt
+September 22, 2024 updated by: Walaa Youssef Elsabeeny, National Cancer Institute, Egypt

-Comparison of Ultrasound Guided Erector Spinae Block and Ultrasound Guided Caudal for Perioperative Analgesia in Pediatric Cancer Patients Undergoing Nephrectomy Surgeries: A Randomized Controlled Study
+Comparison of Ultrasound Guided Erector Spinae Block and Ultrasound Guided Caudal for Perioperative Analgesia in Pediatric Cancer Patients Undergoing Nephrectomy Surgeries: a Randomized Controlled Study

 The study aim to compare ultrasound guided erector spinae plane block versus ultrasound guided caudal block in perioperative analgesia for pediatric cancer patients